Fancy Dashboard / Wrong Data

 Lagging Metrics Tell You If You’ve Won.
 Leading Metrics Help You Win.

 In nonprofit land, most leaders are trained—explicitly or implicitly—to focus on the obvious metrics.
-These are your lag measures:
+These are your Lag measures:

 • Dollars raised